EU not trying to weaken U.S. financial services rules - aide

 At the same time, limiting U.S.-EU talks on financial services to market access issues would be of limited value since U.S. and EU financial services firms already enjoy good access to each other's market, Kerstens said.

-Faryar Shirzad, a former White House official who works for the global investment company Goldman Sachs (GS.N), agreed U.S.-EU financial services talks should deal with regulatory concerns as well as market access issues.
+Faryar Shirzad, a former White House official who works for the global investment company Goldman Sachs, agreed U.S.-EU financial services talks should deal with regulatory concerns as well as market access issues.

 "It's not an issue of impeding or undermining the strength of the regulations, as much as thinking more strategically about how to make the systems more compatible," Shirzad said.